Christmas eye: Diagnosis

-Prevention and Treatment
+Prevention and treatment

-Once Christmas Eye has been diagnosed, the treatment is simple and straightforward.
+Once Christmas Eye has been diagnosed, the treatment is simple.
 Keep in mind that the corneal epithelium does heal rapidly, so once the epithelium begins to recover, the pain levels start to diminish.
 With this in mind, the first approach for treatment would be to control and reduce the pain.
 To begin, the patient would be given topical anesthesia to reduce the pain.
 Once the pain is slightly reduced, there should be a documented photo of the epithelial loss and corneal thickness.
 These specific results will be further used during check-ups.
 When the results are obtained, there will be a bandage of silicone hydrogel contact lens inserted on the infected eye.
 The patient will be prescribed chloramphenicol eye drops, which they will apply four times a day.
 The eye drops will be essential in treating the bacterial infection and preventing further growth.
-The patient will also take oral non-steroidal anti-inflammatory medication, for example Nurofen or Voltaren.
+The patient will also take oral non-steroidal anti-inflammatory medication, for example, Nurofen or Voltaren.

-Once the patient leaves the hospital, they will need to return every two to three days for review, until the corneal epithelium is healed.
-Once it's healed, the bandage will be removed and the patient will start using AFT Hylo Forte eye drops daily for two weeks.
+Once the patient leaves the hospital, they will need to return every two to three days for review until the corneal epithelium is healed.
+Once it is healed, the bandage will be removed and the patient will start using AFT Hylo Forte eye drops daily for two weeks.
 This treatment will reduce severe dryness in the eye.
 After two weeks, the patient should return for a final review.